azimuttapp/azimutt/backend/priv/static/blog/2022-09-05-explore-postgresql-internals/explore-postgresql-internals.md

 As you can see, I only fetch comments for *tables* and *columns* (also *views* and *materialized views*), which are the obvious ones.
 But maybe you need to expand to more entities as all of them can have one...

-If you want to have a look at how I mix the query results to build my JSON schema, the code (Elixir) is [open source on azimutt-backend](https://github.com/azimuttapp/azimutt-backend/blob/main/lib/azimutt/analyzer/postgres.ex) repository.
+If you want to have a look at how I mix the query results to build my JSON schema, the code is [open source](https://github.com/azimuttapp/azimutt/blob/main/libs/connector-postgres/src/postgres.ts) in Azimutt repository.
 Again a few tricks were involved 😉

 ## Explore PostgreSQL schema